eemeli/yaml/docs/05_content_nodes.md

 For all of these methods, the keys may be nodes or their wrapped scalar values (i.e. `42` will match `Scalar { value: 42 }`) .
 Keys for `!!seq` should be positive integers, or their string representations. `add()` and `set()` do not automatically call `doc.createNode()` to wrap the value.

-Each of the methods also has a variant that requires an iterable as the first parameter, and allows fetching or modifying deeper collections: `addIn(path, value)`, `deleteIn(path)`, `getIn(path, keepScalar)`, `hasIn(path)`, `setIn(path, value)`.
+Each of the methods also has a variant that requires an iterable as the first parameter, and allows fetching or modifying deeper collections.
 If any intermediate node in `path` is a scalar rather than a collection, an error will be thrown.
 If any of the intermediate collections is not found:

 - `getIn` and `hasIn` will return `undefined` or `false` (respectively)
 - `addIn` and `setIn` will create missing collections; non-negative integer keys will create sequences, all other keys create maps